-(1) Reported amounts are based on the 2022 base salary of each named executive officer and include the estimated cost of health insurance continuation coverage (paid in lump sum if the NEO elects such coverage) as of the end of the last fiscal year and the severance period specified in the Executive Severance & Change in Control Agreement.
+(1) Reported amounts are based on the 2023 base salary of each named executive officer and include the estimated cost of health insurance continuation coverage (paid in lump sum if the NEO elects such coverage) and the severance period specified in the applicable Executive Severance & Change in Control Agreement.

-(2) Reported amounts are based on (i) in the event of a termination without cause, the number of unvested RSUs, RSAs and stock options, as applicable, scheduled to vest within the following 12 months and (ii) in the event of a double trigger termination, the total number of unvested RSUs and RSAs, as applicable, as of the end of the last fiscal year, in each case, multiplied by the closing price per share of our Class A common stock on the last trading day of the year and the total number of unvested stock options as of the end of the last fiscal year multiplied by the closing price per share of our Class A common stock on the last trading day of the year and the total number of unvested stock options as of the end of the last fiscal year multiplied by the closing price per share of our Class A common stock on the last trading day of the year minus the exercise price of the award.
-The value set forth in the event of a double trigger termination is the same value that would apply in the event of a change in control of the company where the awards are not assumed or substituted (as described above).
+(2) Reported amounts are based on (i) in the event of a termination of employment without cause, the number of unvested RSUs, RSAs and stock options, as applicable, scheduled to vest within the following 12 months and (ii) in the event of a "double trigger" termination of employment, the total number of unvested RSUs and RSAs, as applicable, as of the end of the last fiscal year, in each case, multiplied by \$37.04, the closing price per share of our Class A common stock on the last trading day of the year and the total number of unvested stock options as of the end of the last fiscal year multiplied by the closing price per share of our Class A common stock on the last trading day of the year minus the exercise price of the award.
+The value set forth in the event of a double trigger termination of employment is the same value that would apply in the event of a change in control of the company where the awards are not assumed or substituted (as described above).